DaehwanKimLab/centrifuge/MANUAL.markdown

 profitable trade-offs depending on the application.
 They have been set to defaults that are reasonable for most cases according to our experiments.
 See [Performance tuning] for details.

-`centrifuge-build` can generate either [small or large indexes](#small-and-large-indexes).
-The wrapper will decide which based on the length of the input genome.
-If the reference does not exceed 4 billion characters but a large index is preferred,  the user can specify [`--large-index`] to force `centrifuge-build` to build a large index instead.

 The Centrifuge index is based on the [FM Index] of Ferragina and Manzini, which in turn is based on the [Burrows-Wheeler] transform.
 The algorithm used to build